tighten/ziggy/CONTRIBUTING.md

 Just for the sake of easy readability we like to name commits and Pull requests in "imperetive present tense."
 This means the name should start with a verb describing what you are doing (in present tense).
 All the titles in this document are in imperitive present tense :smile:

-Example: `Add parameters to routes` instead of `Added parameters to routes` or `Adding parameters to routes.
+Example: `Add parameters to routes` instead of `Added parameters to routes` or `Adding parameters to routes`.

 ## Write tests.